beubax/Grapheteria/docs/Cookbook/Human_in_the_loop.md

 - **Decision Points** - Human makes the publish/revise decision
 - **State Persistence** - All data flows through the shared state

-As always run `grapheteria` in your terminal to launch the UI and visualize/run this workflow.
+As always, run `grapheteria` in your terminal to launch the UI and visualize/run this workflow.

 ![Human in the loop (UI View)](assets/human_in_the_loop.png)